 Yesterday was a busy day doing recipes from four different canning books/magazines.
 One of my favorite and most anticipated for flavor was the Raspberry Onion Jalapeno Chutney from the Taste of Home Canning Magazines.
 I decided since I had so many recipes to do that I wanted to do a small batch of this chutney so that I had time to prep the other recipes for the day.

-The recipe combines raspberries with savory ingredients including both red and white onion, jalapenos and balsamic vinegar.
 The results out of the pot are an amazing depth of flavor with a sweet and tart taste that will mellow to make a great topping for chicken, pork, or a relish on an roasted eggplant panini.
 The chutney will also be perfect with a rich cheese and a loaf of crusty homemade bread.

 Raspberry Onion Jalapeno Chutney

 - 3/4 c. brown sugar

 - 3/4 c. cider vinegar

 - 1 pc. medium jalapeno - minced

 - 2 c. raspberries, fresh or frozen thawed